tiru1222/terraform-zero-to-hero/Day-7/02-vault-integration.md

 }
 EOF
 ```
+we can take any one of the above.
 Now you'll need to create an AppRole with appropriate policies and configure its authentication settings.
 Here are the steps to create an AppRole:

 **a.
 Create the AppRole**: